IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 }
 ```

-This `read` function is using the complement to `PutState` called `GetState`.
-This shim function just takes one string argument.
-The argument is the name of the key to retrieve.
-Next, this function returns the value as an array of bytes back to `Query`, which in turn sends it back to the REST handler.
+This `read` function uses `GetState`, which is the complement to `PutState`.
+This shim function takes only one string argument, which is the name of the key to retrieve.
+Next, this function returns the value, as an array of bytes, to `Query`, which in turn sends it to the REST handler.

 #### Main()
-Finally, you need to create a short `main` function that will execute when each peer deploys its instance of the chaincode.
-It simply starts the chaincode and registers it with the peer.
-You don’t need to add any code for this function.
-Both chaincode_start.go and chaincode_finished.go have a `main` function that lives at the top of the file.
-The function looks like this:
+The `main` function executes when each peer deploys its instance of the chaincode.
+It starts the chaincode and registers it with the peer.
+No code updates are required for 'main'; both chaincode_start.go and chaincode_finished.go include a `main` function at the top of each file:

 ```go
 func main() {